Fanny Lora

 Experience the vibrancy of Latin American narratives through the compelling voices of mezzo-soprano Fanny Lora and pianist Alexandra Lutkevich.
-This season, they collaborate on a captivating musical journey, spotlighting compositions by trailblazing women from Colombia, Argentina, and Cuba.
+This season, they collaborate on an award-winning and captivating musical journey, spotlighting compositions by trailblazing women from Colombia, Argentina, and Cuba.
 Featuring a poignant song cycle by Boston-based composer Omar Najmi with text by Dominican-American poet Alondra Bobadilla, the 2020 Boston Youth Laureate.

 With themes of love, loss, motherhood, existence, and mental health this concert weaves diverse voices and stories into a rich musical tapestry, fostering connection and celebrating inclusivity in classical music.
 Don’t miss this transformative event—where music unites us all, offering a cultural bridge for audiences in New England and beyond.